drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 ## Creating and Editing Files

-Let's create a file called.
+Let's create a file called `thesis.txt`.
 There are two ways of doing this.

 ### use `nano`